rancheng/ranchenghistoryblogs/_posts/2019-10-30-Solve-GN-with-PyTorch-Optimization-Backend.md

 ![reproj_loss_heatmap.png]({{site.baseurl}}/images/reproj_loss_heatmap.png)

 Seems like a convex platform hey?
-How about the following map, this is the loss manifold on the enlarged trust region, you can find our non-convex it is:
+How about the following map, this is the loss manifold on the enlarged trust region, you can find out how non-convex this map is:

 ![reproj_loss_heatmap_large.png]({{site.baseurl}}/images/reproj_loss_heatmap_large.png)